einsteinpy/einsteinpy/README.rst

 * SciPy, for solving ordinary differential equations.
 * SymPy, for symbolic calculations related to GR.
 * Numba, for accelerating the code
+* EinsteinPy Geodesics, for calculating geodesics in Kerr geometries

 EinsteinPy is usually tested on Linux, Windows and OS X on Python 3.6, 3.7 and 3.8 against latest NumPy.